 - Questions regarding your educational institution

-- Your CS optional subject
+- Questions about your optional subject

 Personality Assessment by Interview Board